-- corner.
-"R: 2.3" means the article scored at a 2.3 grade reading level, without the bolded vocabulary words. - The articles have a readability code in the upper right The bolded words are key science vocabulary words, which build science literacy.
+- The articles have a readability code in the upper right corner.
+"R: 2.3" means the article scored at a 2.3 grade reading level, without the bolded vocabulary words. - The bolded words are key science vocabulary words, which build science literacy.
 These words may be used as answers in the crossword puzzles.
+Bolded words are either defined in the article, or in the glossary.